MSHOSSAIN96/Static-Timing-Analysis---I/README.md

 Libraries are where the delay models come into play.
 These models represent the behavior of various cells and gates, which are the building blocks of a chip.

 I’ll dive into different models like NLDM (Non-Linear Delay Model) and CCS (Current Source Model).
-While I cover the basics of these libraries, a more detailed discussion on advanced modeling techniques will be available in a separate course.

 From this directory I’ll be able to: